-Beach profiles will be collected before and after each placement and continuing on with the semi-annual schedule.
-These beach profile data will be collected at the three previously identified locations.
-Data will be added to the long-term record for review and analysis.
+Beach profiles would be collected before and after each placement and continuing on with the semi-annual schedule.
+These beach profile data would be collected at the three previously identified locations.
+Data would be added to the long-term record for review and analysis.